Import from GitHub

 Select the scopes for the token.

-Click Generate token.
+Click the Generate token button.

 The new personal access token is added to the list.